Tdhtdhtdhtdhtdh: Sound Effects!

 And then eventually that would just become the Foley room, like on every studio.

-I don't know how quickly they adopted his name as an adjective and a verb and all that stuff, but I do know that it was pre-credit because he was not even getting a credit for this because there was no such thing as a Foley artist until after him.
+I don't know how quickly they adopted his name as an adjective and a verb and all that stuff, but I do know that it was pre-credit.

+because he was not even getting a credit for this because there was no such thing as a Foley artist until after him.
 No, his first movie, like you said, was Steamboat, which I think came out in 1928.

 And his last movie was Spartacus in 1960.
-He did scores, probably hundreds and hundreds of movies and yeah, never once got an on-screen credit, which is nuts.
+He did scores, probably hundreds and hundreds of movies and, yeah, never once got an on-screen credit, which is nuts.

-Yeah, for sure.
 By the way, I think it was the early 60s, and Desilu was the first studio outside of Universal

 to call their Foley Room a Foley room.
 Amazing.

-Yeah, I guess that was amazing.
+Yeah, I guess that's amazing.
 Yeah.

 That Desi Arnaz, man, he really, he was a class act.